JacksonJ97/form-components/README.md

 # Form Components

-Reusable and typesafe form components built using react-hook-forms and TypeScript
+Reusable and typesafe form components built using react-hook-form and TypeScript

 ## Tools

 - TypeScript
-- react-hook-forms
+- react-hook-form